Cuban Salsa: Exhibela (Sácala)

 Video Clip #4 is from another video made by “www.bailarcasino.pl”, Posnan, Poland, 2013, with Piotr Agassi Chajkowski and Agata.
 In this version the Follow’s right arm is in an unusual Hammerlock type of position but the Exhibela turn is standard anyway.
 Agata starts stepping the Paséala figure “8” pattern and next the figure “0” pattern for Exhibela.
 In this video Piotr uses cross-over steps.

-Cuban Salsa without Paséala walks, without “infinity” walks using figure “8” and the figure “0” patterns, might still be some sort of Cuban Salsa because it is also common in Cuba, but it really is diluted, “bad habits”, Cuban Salsa without charm and originality.
-Just some undefined “who really cares” blend of fusion salsa.
+Cuban Salsa without Paséala walks, without “infinity” walks using figure “8” and the figure “0” patterns, without “80” and “88” patterns, might still be some sort of Cuban Salsa because we see a lot of back-steps also in Cuba, but I call it diluted or ignorant Cuban Salsa.

 7. Don’t step back

 There is, at least in theory, a fifty percent chance of stepping forward or back from a stationary position, depending on the Lead and on what the Follow is used to.
 Beginners and less experienced dancers often stop up or stand still because most Leads don’t lead and drive the dance that well, often loosing the momentum.
 In pure “desperation”, Follows step back, like “threading water”, as she waits for the Lead’s next move.

 That is: back steps is likely to be more the rule than the exception most places.
 Stepping forward by default requires teaching or a strong Lead that wants a forward moving flow, and, or a strong Follow that has realised by dance education, experience or instinct, that forward stepping is a prerequisite for unlocking the full potential of Cuban Salsa.